India · CocoVolare

 The capital of thirteen cities

-Delhi is not one city — it is thirteen, stacked one on top of another since the eighth century.
+Delhi is thirteen cities stacked one on top of another since the eighth century.
 Old Delhi throbs to the rhythm of the bazaar; New Delhi moves with colonial composure.
 The combination that overwhelms on day one is exactly what rewards a closer reading on day three.

 Hotels